codyshepherd/dm-tools/readme.md

 ### Future Goals
 - [ ] live update characters' status
-  - [ ] Add a legend for category symbols
   - [ ] Display names and creature type together
   - [ ] Add arbitrary emojis for conditions
   - [ ] Adjust HP for all combatants with a given name regex